-With his extensive experience of mix designs, and the use of admixtures, along with equipment to produce concrete and grout combined with many years of pumping, puts Terry in the unique position to know what equipment, materials, and methods would be the most cost-effective and efficient for unusual projects.
+With his extensive experience of mix designs, and the use of admixtures, along with equipment to produce concrete and grout combined with many years of pumping, puts Terry in the unique position to know what equipment, materials, and methods would be the most cost-effective and efficient for remote projects.

 MCGA uses specialized mixing, testing, and injection equipment, to produce and inject our customized or proprietary grouts to cover a wide range of applications.

-Low-Density Grout or Cellular Concrete
+Low-Density Grout or Cellular Concrete Used for:

 Abandonment to fill most any size pipe, vessel, or structure over long distances.